algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 | :------------------------------------------------------------: | :------------------------------------------------------------: | :--------------------------------------------------------------: | :-------------------------------------------------------------: | :-------------------------------------------------------------: | :------------------------------------------------------------: |
 | <img alt="Logo 1" src="./img/logo/logo_one.png" width="200px"> | <img alt="Logo 2" src="./img/logo/logo_two.png" width="200px"> | <img alt="Logo 3" src="./img/logo/logo_three.png" width="200px"> | <img alt="Logo 4" src="./img/logo/logo_four.png" width="200px"> | <img alt="Logo 5" src="./img/logo/logo_five.png" width="200px"> | <img alt="Logo 6" src="./img/logo/logo_six.png" width="200px"> |

-However, none of them has been consider as a good option since they weren't personified enough.
-Therefore, the team chosed a name for the application and a new prompt was generated with BiteMatch:
+However, none of them has been considered a good option since they weren't personified enough.
+Therefore, the team chose a name for the application, and a new prompt was generated with BiteMatch:

 |                                           Logo 1                                           |                                           Logo 2                                           |                                            Logo 3                                            |
 | :----------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------: |
 | <img alt="Logo 1 Second Prompt" src="./img/logo/logo_one_second_prompt.png" width="200px"> | <img alt="Logo 2 Second Prompt" src="./img/logo/logo_two_second_prompt.png" width="200px"> | <img alt="Logo 3 Second Prompt" src="./img/logo/logo_three_second_prompt.png" width="200px"> |

-This second prompt exceeded our expectations giving us three good logos.
-After mindful reflections, the logo chosed was the second one, judged as more adequate with the application colors.
+This second prompt exceeded our expectations, giving us three good logos.
+After mindful reflections, the logo chosen was the second one, judged as more adequate with the application colors.

-Moreover, the application would also use Intermarché's logo on the main page as it is a project in collaboration with them. \
+Moreover, the application would also use Intermarché's logo on the main page, as it is a project in collaboration with them. \
-This logo would be only displayed on the main page for design purpose.
+This logo would be only displayed on the main page for design purposes.
 The logo used is the following:

 ![Intermarché's Logo](img/logo/intermarche_logo.png)